Python Pros and Cons (2021 Update)

 Has all the libraries you can imagine

-You can find a library for basically anything you could imagine: from web development, through game development, to machine learning - and if there isn’t one available already, you can easily create your own.
+You can find a library for basically anything you can think of: from web and mobile development, through game development, to machine learning - and if there isn’t one available already, you can easily create your own.

 The main disadvantages of Python

-Experienced programmers always recommend to use the right tools for the project.
-It’s good to know not only Python’s advantages, but also its disadvantages.
+Experienced programmers always recommend using the right tools for the project.
+It’s good to know not only Python’s pros, but also its cons.

-What problems can you face by choosing this programming language?
+What problems can you face by choosing this high level programming language?

 Python is an interpreted language, so you may find that it is slower than some other popular languages.
 But if speed is not the most important consideration for your project, then Python will serve you just fine.

 Problems with threading